Burial of Ugandan Ebola victim shows flash of confrontation

-KARAMBI, Uganda (AP) — At last, the van with the Ebola victim’s coffin arrived.
+KARAMBI, Uganda (AP) — At last the pickup truck carrying the Ebola victim’s coffin arrived.
 The woman’s relatives were relieved.
 But a small group of young people hissed in anger.

-They watched the burial team carefully put on protective suits, itching for a fight.
-They grabbed the rope meant to lower the coffin into the grave and used it as a barrier, blocking the van’s path.
+They watched the burial team carefully put on protective suits and gloves, itching for a fight.
+They grabbed the rope meant to lower the coffin into the grave and used it to block the truck’s path.
 One brandished a stick.

-“You will not leave this place if you do not bury the coffin and fill the whole place with soil,” he said, wary of contamination.
+“You will not leave this place if you do not bury the coffin and fill the whole place with soil,” he said, wary of contamination if the grave’s contents were left exposed.
+For the handful of young men, fear of contact with the deadly virus was high.

-The second-deadliest Ebola virus outbreak in history has spread this week from eastern Congo into Uganda , and the confrontation as one of the first victims was buried late Thursday was a flash of the community resistance health teams have faced for months over the nearby border.
+The second-worst Ebola outbreak in history has spread this week from eastern Congo into Uganda , and the brief confrontation as one of the first victims was buried late Thursday was a flash of the community resistance health teams have faced for months over the nearby border.

 More than 1,400 people have died since this outbreak was declared in August, and the response has been hampered by misinformation and fear in a region that had never faced Ebola before.
+The disease can spread quickly via close contact with bodily fluids of those infected.
+Wary residents have attacked health workers or fled.

-Ugandan health workers had long prepared to mount a full-blown response if the virus got past the screening conducted at border posts.
+In Uganda, health workers had long prepared in case the virus got past the screening conducted at border posts.
 Earlier this week, it did.

 A family exposed to Ebola while visiting Congo returned home on an unguarded footpath.
 Some already were showing symptoms.
 By the time Ugandan authorities who had been alerted by Congolese colleagues found them, a 5-year-old boy was vomiting blood.
 He was the first to die.